AbdulZaid/cmsi387/homework/csi-os/README.md

 ::::README for CSI- OS::::
 ==========================

+For every part of the assignment, the related images are put into a folder named after the task name.
+For example, "Kernel file" has the Kernel images for each of the operating systems.

 - Windows:
     - NOTE: Due to your apporval when Carlos asked you, the "windows-kernel.jpg" and "windows-pre-os-process.jpg" came from Geoffory.